pwr-ai/ai-department-website/content/authors/kawa/_index.md

 title: Piotr Kawa
 email: ""
 ---
-Piotr Kawa holds BSc and MSc in Computer Science and is currently PhD student at Wroclaw University of Science and Technology.
+Piotr Kawa holds BSc and MSc in Computer Science and is currently PhD Student at Wroclaw University of Science and Technology.
 In his work he focuses on applications of machine learning in the selected aspects of information security.
 His research and professional interests focus on image and speech processing including topics like DeepFake detection and Text-To-Speech / Voice Conversion systems.
 His experience in commercial projects covers identity verification, information security (media watermarking), as well as signal processing (audio and video).